 - 1. Surface water will be discharged from the sump areas to the existing watercourse until the watercourse is realigned to the location of Phases 1B and 2B.
-Once the watercourse realignment has been completed, surface water will be discharged from the sumps to the realigned watercourse in Phase 1B. - Sump: During quarry development, a portable submersible pumps will be installed in each Initial Sinking Cut Area for the purpose of dewatering to maintain a dry working area and/or aggregate washing.
+Once the watercourse realignment has been completed, surface N. Variations from Control and Operation Standards water will be discharged from the sumps to the realigned watercourse in Phase 1B. - Sump: During quarry development, a portable submersible pumps will be installed in each Initial Sinking Cut Area for the purpose of dewatering to maintain a dry working area and/or aggregate washing.
 Water will be pumped from the sumps to a pond where it is either used for aggregate washing or discharged to the existing watercourse.
-The sumps shall be relocated (as required) within each extraction area during the operational life of the quarry.